The Visible Church

 The second mark of the church is the use of the spiritual gifts to edify the body of Christ.
 During Pentecost in Acts 2, believers were given the Holy Spirit, and the Holy Spirit gave them spiritual gifts.
 In 1 Corinthians 12 through 14, Paul explains what these gifts were and how they were to be used.
 As believers gather, they are to exercise the gifts given to them in the community of the church to aid the spiritual formation of the body.
 Paul in 1 Corinthians 12:12-31 explains that the church is one body with many parts, and each part plays a crucial role in the wellbeing of the body.
 Whether they have the gift of exhortation, faith, healing, speaking in tongues, administration, evangelism, service, or hospitality, Christians should exercise their gifts in the setting of a unified body of the church.
 Within that unified body, the members of the church fulfill the commandment to love one another.
 Evan Howard explains this fellowship as, “a deep and sincere sense of mutuality among members, many of whom are willing to offer others financial help, a listening ear, or a word of correction.”
 Through the fellowship they have together and the spiritual gifts the Holy Spirit gives them, the church is able to show love to one another through service and strive to be in unity and peace as one body.

 Finally, the church as the bride of Christ is to be holy, and the community of believers aids the sanctification process.
-Proverbs 27:17 says, “iron sharpens iron, and one man sharpens another.”
+The author of Proverbs says, “iron sharpens iron, and one man sharpens another.”
 The image of iron sharpening iron is an image of constant physical interaction.
 When a group of believers come together in the same space, they bring with them all their attitudes, words, facial expressions, and actions that let each other see their Christian walk in a tangible way.
 As stated before, the spiritual gifts are one of the tools that God uses to sharpen his church.
 Through the teaching of the Word, exhortation, and discipling, the members of the church can grow in their sanctification.
 Throughout the New Testament, there is evidence of how the church is called to be a means to sanctification.
 In Galatians 5:20, Paul admonishes the church in Galatia to live out the fruits of the Spirit which are evidenced in a context of community.
 Moreover, in Ephesians 4:31-32, the church of Ephesus is encouraged to be kind and compassionate to one another leaving behind sinful attitudes and emotions.
 Finally, in Galatians 3:16 Paul encourages the church to admonish each other in wisdom through the activities of corporate worship.

 Humans as Embodied Beings Made for Community